-Configuring DLC on Windows® NT/2000
+Configuring DLC on Windows NT® 4.0 and Windows® 2000

-To use DLC on Windows® NT, you must first install the DLC protocol.
+To use DLC on Windows NT®4.0, you must first install the DLC protocol.

-- 1 Log into Windows® NT with administrative privileges.
-Go to the NT Control Panel and double click on the Network icon.
-Windows® 2000 users select the properties of the Local Area Connection. - 2 On Windows® NT 3.5x systems, select Add Software.
-On Windows® NT 4.0 systems, click on the Protocol tab, and click Add.
-Windows® 2000 users click the Install button from the General tab. - 3 Select DLC Protocol and then OK or Add if using Windows® 2000.
+- 1 Log into Windows NT®4.0 with administrative privileges.
+Go to the Windows NT®4.0 Control Panel and double click on the Network icon.
+Windows® 2000 users select the properties of the Local Area Connection. - 2 On Windows NT®4.0 systems, click on the Protocol tab, and click Add.
+Windows® 2000 users click the Install button from the General tab.

+- 3 Select DLC Protocol and then OK or Add if using Windows® 2000.
 You may be asked for the location of the files.
-For Intel based computers, the necessary files are stored in the i386 directory of the Windows® NT CD-ROM.
-If you have a non-Intel platform, specify the correct directory on your Windows® NT CD-ROM.
-Click Continue (for NT 3.5x systems) or Close (for NT 4.0 systems). - 4 Reboot your system to make the change take effect.
+For Intel based computers, the necessary files are stored in the i386 directory of the Windows NT®4.0 CD-ROM.
+If you have a non-Intel platform, specify the correct directory on your Windows NT®4.0 CD-ROM and close the window. - 4 Reboot your system to make the change take effect.
 Windows® 2000 should not require a re-boot.